warlof/seat/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 # Feature Request
 *This template contains an example feature request.
 Please replace all text except for the checklist and the section headers (they start with \#).
-Thank you for your contribution to improving SeAT.*
+Thank you for your contribution to improve SeAT.*

 *In this space, please provide a short description of your feature request.
 This should help us to understood what you'd like to be able to do.
 E.g.:*